Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

   )
 ```

-The ticks variable in this code snippet is the response we got from the V3 Subgraph.
+The Ticks variable in this code snippet is the response we got from the V3 Subgraph.

 We want to mark the Tick closest to the current Price and we want to be able to display the prices at a Tick to the user.
 We calculate the **initializable Tick** closest to the current price and create the active Tick that we start from: